 Circumstances make it difficult for some people to qualify for conventional mortgages.
 Government-insured loans exist for this reason – so borrowers who need funding can achieve their homeownership or financial goals.

-Government-backed loans are more affordable, usually have lower interest rates and are often easier to qualify for than personal or conventional loans.
-We’ve created a short guide to everything you need to know about the most popular government-backed loans available.
+Government home loans and other federally backed loans are often more affordable, have lower interest rates, and are often easier to qualify for than personal or conventional loans.
+We’ve created a short guide to everything you need to know about the most popular government loans available.

 What Are Government Loans?

 Government loans are insured or backed by the U.S. federal government.
 There are many types of government home loans as well as government loans for college education, disaster relief, opening a business and supporting veterans.
 Government-backed mortgages help all types of home buyers purchase their dream home.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 How Does A Government-Backed Loan Work?

 All government loans are secured, or insured, by the federal government.
 In some cases, applying for a government loan is as easy as filling out an application online and submitting it to the government.
 To apply for a student loan, you can simply fill out the Free Application for Federal Student Aid (FAFSAⓇ) online.

 In other cases, the government works with approved lenders and only insures the loan, rather than funding it.
 For instance, the government doesn’t issue VA loans – you must work with a mortgage lender to get this type of loan.